xz64/license-webpack-plugin/MIGRATION.md

 ## 1.x to 2.x
 * The plugin no longer requires any explicit configuration.
 By default it will pick up all license types.
+* The plugin no longer writes warnings/errors directly to console and instead reports warnings/errors to webpack.
 * The `modulesDirectories` option defaults to null and requires full paths if specified.
 When `modulesDirectories` is null, third-party modules may be picked up from any directory.
 * The following options have been removed:
   - `buildRoot` - The plugin can work reliably without this option having to be specified now.
 You can remove it from your configuration.